thedges/PSTimeline/README.md

    - <b>Past Date Limit</b> - used to provide how far in past to look for records to help with performance; options are number of days or date in past to limit object search (enter either 1. positive integer or 2.
 MM/DD/YYYY)"
    - <b>SOQL LIMIT</b> - an integer value to limit the number of records pulled; use this if your data set is very large; suggest testing for demos around limit of 500 or so; the SOQL query that runs pulls records in descending date order so you get recent records

+### Icons
-<b>NOTE:</b> For any icon values provided in the component configuration, you have 3 options:
+For any icon values provided in the component configuration, you have 3 options:
    1. Use a reference to one of the Lightning design icons defined [here](http://www.lightningdesignsystem.com/icons/).
 The format of the configuration string is <category>:<name>.
 So for the first icon in the Action category, the configuration property would be "action:add_contact".
 For account icon down in the Standard category section, the configuration property would be "standard:account".
 The component is preconfigured using this approach.
    2. Upload your own static resource file of images you want and reference normal way of "/resource/<image_name>"
    3. Lastly is providing a full http/https URL to an image stored on some remote server